 Over the last few years a number of distributed social networks with data management capabilities have been introduced both by academia and industry.
-However, none of these efforts has so far focused on supporting content-based publish/subscribe functionality in a distributed social networking environment.
-In this work we present a social networking architecture in the literature that offers contentbased pub/sub functionality -in addition to the usual social interaction and data management tasks- in distributed social networks, outline the associated distributed protocols, and identify interesting pub/sub problems (e.g., diversity, novelty, rate, relevance) in such scenarios.
+However, none of these efforts have so far focused on supporting content-based publish/subscribe functionality in a distributed social networking environment.
+In this work we present a social networking architecture that offers content-based pub/sub functionality -in addition to the usual social interaction and data management tasks- in distributed social networks, outline the associated distributed protocols, and hint on coping with diversification in pub/sub for such scenarios.
 To the best of our knowledge, our system is the first of its kind to offer such an unique combination of features in a decentralised setting.
-Finally, we highlight the feasibility of the proposal by means of experimentation with real social networking data and the implementation of a prototype system.
+Finally, we highlight the feasibility of the proposal by means of experimentation with real social networking data and an implementation of a prototype system.